21crickets/21crickets.github.io/docs/Chart/Chart.md

 ---
-keywords:  MFS ArmanRiazi Music NFT Blockchain Career Employment Job army
+keywords:  MFS ArmanRiazi Music NFT Blockchain Career Employment Job Superstar
-feature:  army
+feature:  superstart
 author: "Arman Riazi"
-title: "Army of MFS-NFT Music Platform"
+title: "Famous Singers"
 ---

 **Our army is like an orchestra.
 Professionals who are in step with technology.**